São Tomé and Príncipe: Slave rebellions

-São Tomé and Príncipe in the 18th, 19th and 20th centuries
+18th, 19th and 20th centuries

 Eventually, competition from sugar-producing colonies in the Western Hemisphere began to hurt the islands.
 The large enslaved population also proved difficult to control, with Portugal unable to invest many resources in the effort.
 Sugar cultivation thus declined over the next 100 years, and by the mid-17th century, São Tomé had become primarily a transit point for ships engaged in the slave trade between continental Africa and the Americas.

 In the early 19th century, two new cash crops, coffee and cocoa, were introduced.
-The rich volcanic soils proved well suited to the new crops, and soon extensive plantations (known as roças), owned by Portuguese companies or absentee landlords, occupied almost all of the good farmland.
-By 1908, São Tomé had become the world's largest producer of cocoa, which remains the country's most important crop.
+By 1905, São Tomé had become the world's largest producer of cocoa, which remains the country's most important crop.

 The roças system, which gave the plantation managers a high degree of authority, led to abuses against the African farm workers.
 Although Portugal officially abolished slavery in 1876, the practice of forced paid labour continued.
 Scientific American documented in words and pictures the continued use of slaves in São Tomé in its 13 March 1897 issue.

 Observations of the solar eclipse of 29 May 1919 in Príncipe by Sir Arthur Eddington provided one of the first successful tests of Albert Einstein's general theory of relativity.

 In the early 20th century, an internationally publicized controversy arose over charges that Angolan contract workers were being subjected to forced labour and unsatisfactory working conditions.
 Sporadic labor unrest and dissatisfaction continued well into the 20th century, culminating in an outbreak of riots in 1953 in which several hundred African laborers were killed in a clash with their Portuguese rulers.
 The anniversary of this "Batepá Massacre" remains officially observed by the government.